Providence College: Co-educational shift

 In 1967, the college added its first lay faculty members in the Departments of Theology and Philosophy, as well as its first full-time female faculty member.
 Two years later, the student dress code was abolished.
 In 1970, the college decided to admit women starting with the 1971–1972 school year.
 The same year, the first female administrator was hired.
 By 1975, the first year in which women graduated after completing a four-year course of study, women had attained highly visible positions in school organizations.
 Anne Martha Frank was the first woman to edit The Cowl, the college's weekly newspaper.
 Patricia Slonina became the first woman editor of the literary magazine, The Alembic.
 Ana Margarita Cabrera was the first woman to edit the school yearbook, The Veritas.

-Subsequent president Thomas R. Peterson, O.P.
-(1971–1985) instituted the Development of Western Civilization program, while in 1974, the college acquired the property of the former Charles V. Chapin Hospital on the other side of Huxley Avenue.
+Subsequent president Thomas R. Peterson (1971–1985) instituted the Development of Western Civilization program, while in 1974, the college acquired the property of the former Charles V. Chapin Hospital on the other side of Huxley Avenue.
 The campus was then split in half by Huxley Avenue, providing an "Upper" campus (due to the uphill nature of the landscape on Smith Hill) and "Lower" campus (the new, flatter area of the college).
 In 1974, the School of Continuing Education awarded the college's first Associate's degree.

 With men's basketball tickets becoming a hot commodity at the 2,600-seat Alumni Hall gymnasium, and with the opening of the Providence Civic Center in 1972, the Friars moved downtown in time for their Final Four appearance behind Providence natives Ernie DiGregorio and Marvin Barnes.
 Two years later, the men's hockey team played its first season in the new home on campus, as Schneider Arena opened in 1974 with Ron Wilson leading the way.

 In the early morning hours of December 13, 1977, a dormitory fire killed ten female residents of Aquinas Hall.
 Meanwhile, the demographics of the student body continued to change, as women outnumbered men in incoming classes and non-Rhode Island students soon outnumbered in-state students.
 In 1984, Peterson also opened St. Thomas Aquinas Priory at the entrance of campus to accommodate the growing number of Dominican brethren living on campus.